On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Introduction

-\end{Definition} Note that the full diffeomorphism group ${\rm Diff}(M)$ acts trivially on the boundary data space $\bB$; thus, diffeomorphisms act simultaneously (and inversely) on the metric $g$ and the wave map $\f_g$.
-Among the 6 degrees of freedom one would expect to prescribe for boundary data for $g$, 3 correspond to the choice of $\Theta_{\cC}$ (a gauge choice) and 3 correspond to data in $\bB$.
+Note that the full diffeomorphism group ${\rm Diff}(M)$ acts trivially on the boundary data space $\bB$; thus, diffeomorphisms act simultaneously (and inversely) on the metric $g$ and the associated gauge $\f_g$.
+Among the 6 degrees of freedom one would expect to prescribe for boundary geometry of $g$, 3 correspond to the choice of $\Theta_{\cC}$ (a gauge choice) and 3 correspond to data in $\bB$.
 The latter accounts for the 2 degrees of freedom of the gravitational field while 1 (for example the second condition in \eqref{bg3}) accounts for the evolution of the boundary $\cC$ off the corner $\Si$.

-Based on the construction, it is obvious that if $g_1,g_2$ are two isometric vacuum spacetime metrics on $M$, i.e. $\Psi^*g_2=g_1$ for some $\Psi\in {\rm Diff}'(M)=\{\Psi\in {\rm Diff}(M):\Psi|_\Sigma\in{\rm Diff}'(\Sigma)\}$, then they must satisfy the system \eqref{maing3}-\eqref{bg3} with equivalent initial-boundary data, where the associated wave maps are in a fixed boundary gauge $\Theta_\cC$.
-Conversely, we prove the equivalence class of solutions is determined by the initial-boundary data:
+Conversely, we prove the equivalence class of ST-spacetimes solving the IBVP \eqref{maing3}-\eqref{bg3} is determined by the initial-boundary data: